ggebbie/runemacs/README.md

 * Julia

-`julia-repl` with the vterm backend is currently the default.
-Comment out some lines in Emacs.org to return to the ansi-term backend.
+`julia-snail` is the recommended Julia IDE.

-`julia-snail` can also be tried by uncommenting the relevant lines in Emacs.org.
+`julia-repl` with the vterm backend is also installed. `julia-repl` minor mode commands still work as long as they don't conflict with `julia-snail` commands.

 * Python